 Removing Infected Tomato Plants

 Remove an infected plant promptly, no matter its growth stage.
-After all the effort made to plant and get it growing, it’s hard to pull a young tomato plant but it won’t bounce back, and it will spread the disease to other healthy plants.
+After all the effort made to plant and get it growing, it’s hard to pull a young tomato or other plant but it won’t bounce back, and it will spread the disease to other healthy plants.

 When you remove an infected plant, be careful not to spread thrips around even more.
 Don’t carry the plant across your garden but dispose of it in a garbage bag right on the spot.